siddhantprateek/siddhantprateek/README.md

 Curr: MLOps / DevOps Engineer at [Ai Planet](https://github.com/aiplanethub)

 My professional journey I started my coding career by learning Frontend, mostly React, but I was not limited to it.
 I can also work with Next.
 I'm rather competent, but I wouldn't call myself an expert in that area.

+Though my work primarily highlights my backend expertise.
+However, I prefer to be recognized as a **generalist** who is equally skilled in frontend development and various other stacks, making me a versatile and well-rounded engineer.

 **On a daily basis,**
 1. I deal with REST/gRPC/Message Brokers.